slarmoo/.github/profile/webServices/http/http.md

 📖 **Deeper dive reading**: [MDN An overview of HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview)

 HTTP is how the web talks.
 When a web browser makes a request to a web server it does it using the HTTP protocol.
 In previous instruction we discussed how to use HTTP.
 Now, we will talk about the internals of HTTP.
-Just like becoming fluent in a foreign language make a visit to another country more enjoyable, understanding how to speak HTTP helps you communicate effectively when talking on the web.
+Just like becoming fluent in a foreign language makes a visit to another country more enjoyable, understanding how to speak HTTP helps you communicate effectively when talking on the web.

 When a web client (e.g. a web browser) and a web server talk they exchange HTTP requests and responses.
 The browser will make an HTTP request and the server will generate an HTTP response.
-You can see the HTTP exchange by using the browser's debugger or by using a console tool like Curl.
-For example, in your console you can use curl to make the following request.
+You can see the HTTP exchange by using the browser's debugger or by using a console tool like `curl`.
+For example, in your console you can use `curl` to make the following request.

 ```sh
 curl -v -s http://info.cern.ch/hypertext/WWW/Helping.html